Valles Caldera National Preserve

 East Fork of the Jemez River and Jaramillo Creek

 The East Fork of the Jemez River begins its journey in the eastern end of the Valle Grande and flows southwest to be joined by Jaramillo Creek.
 The narrow Jaramillo hides many large trout under the grass banks that overhang the crystal-clear water.
 The confluence of the East Fork and Jaramillo waters provides an ideal feeding area for trout and creates a near perfect fishing hole.
-The East Fork continues its journey under the main road into the preserve and then into a secluded valley as it exits the preserve.
+The East Fork continues its journey under the main road into the park and then into a secluded valley as it exits the park.
 There the river widens, deepens, and slows, creating an excellent habitat for large trout.
 The East Fork presents the same challenges as the San Antonio and is home to brown and rainbow trout that grow as large at 18″.

 San Antonio Creek and Rito de los Indios

-The San Antonio Creek begins in the northern part of the preserve and runs west.
+The San Antonio Creek begins in the northern part of the park and runs west.
 The San Antonio is a tale of two rivers.
 The northern stretch is only two feet wide in some areas with few trees and shrubs to cover a fisherman’s approach.
 The river widens at the lower end and flows over long, gravel bed shallows.
 The crystal clear water and lack of cover require stealth and an accurate cast to catch that big brown trout.
-The Rito de los Indios is a small stream located in the northeast corner of the preserve and flows into San Antonio Creek.
+The Rito de los Indios is a small stream located in the northeast corner of the park and flows into San Antonio Creek.

 Your visit can be more enjoyable when you better understand the environment around you.
 Valles Caldera offers interpretive programs, guided hikes, guided snowshoe hikes, and ranger talks in various locations throughout the year.